kshrana/signalboy-android/README.md

 Signalboy won't function right now (s.
 [Android Permissions](#android-permissions)).
 Its function will be restored by completing the following tasks:
 - [ ] Implement CompanionDeviceManager API as alternative discovery strategy
+  - [ ] Implement check or take some precautions to ensure for the uses-feature `PackageManager#FEATURE_COMPANION_DEVICE_SETUP` declaration, that the Companion Manager API expects.
   - [ ] Public method for clearing associations made by Signalboy
+  - [ ] Review use of deprecated methods in CompanionDeviceManager API implementation
+- [ ] Convert SignalboyService to unbound-service
+  - [ ] Implement communication via BroadcastReceiver
+  - [ ] Make sure that SignalboyService is properly kept alive (e.g. when UnityPlayerActivity is destroyed)

 ## Installation
 The latest release is provided as a local Maven repository.
 Download it from [Releases](https://github.com/kshrana/signalboy-android/releases/latest) and extract the contents to a location accessible as a Maven local repository (e.g. `~/.m2/repository/`).
 Finally declare the dependency in your `build.gradle`: